panzi/numbers-c/README.md

 ### Algorithm

-The simplest algorithm to solve a number game is:
+The simplest algorithm to solve a numbers game is:

  * define a list of intermediate expressions
  * define a list of results